 The Meroni family opens a store in Milan.
 Driven by the economic boom, LEMA is able to collaborate with the first nationally recognised architects and designers to embrace a production characterised by a more modern aesthetic.

 From family business to enterprise: La Sorgente del Mobile is born, a brand that marks the history of Italian design.

-Lema was founded.
-The positive experience of La Sorgente del Mobile drove sons Angelo, Luigi and Enrico to start a further organised industrial production, entrusting to Angelo Mangiarotti the design of the innovative branch in Alzate Brianza: a cutting-edge plant for a management with a brand new philosophy.
-In fact, Lema is the first Italian company to design and
+LEMA is founded.
+The positive experience of La Sorgente del Mobile drives sons Angelo, Luigi and Enrico to start further organised industrial production, entrusting to Angelo Mangiarotti the design of the innovative factory in Alzate Brianza, a cutting-edge plant for a management with a new philosophy.
+LEMA is the first Italian company to design and

-Lema presents Lema colour system: a unique range of colours featuring 37 shades, conceived by Paolo Minoli.
+LEMA presents LEMA Colour System: a unique range of colours featuring 37 shades, conceived by Paolo Minoli.

 The plant in Giussano designed by architect Angelo Mangiarotti becomes operational.
 Internal Office Concept is introduced to offer a complete and assorted collection intended to furnish modern offices.

 Selecta is presented at the Furniture Exhibition in Milan, a new modular solution characterised by the utmost flexibility of composition.